-- Project M is designed to be the true sequel to Super Smash Bros.
-Melee (and, to some extent, Smash 64), since Brawl didn't live up to fans' expectations, and also because official series creator Masahiro Sakurai is persistent in making each additional game very different from the previous games, so Brawl as a game is more of a general installment to the series, rather than a direct sequel to the previous games.
+- Project M is designed to be the "true sequel" to Super Smash Bros.
+Melee (and, to some extent, Smash 64), since Brawl didn't live up to the expectations of Melee fans, and also because official series creator Masahiro Sakurai is persistent in making each additional game very different from the previous games, so Brawl as a game is more of a general installment to the series, rather than a direct sequel to the previous games.

 - The Silver Lining is a fan sequel to the King's Quest franchise, a franchise that was considered to have died with the Adventure Game genre and a lackluster eighth installment.
 It is one of the few (perhaps only) fan sequels to gain the publisher's approval.

 - King's Quest 2 1/4: Breast Intentions, King's Quest ZZT and ZZT 2.